 Aldi: “Different” but not in a “Good” way

 Aldi is Australia’s third largest supermarket chain and growing.
-But it’s the odd one out in terms of its animal welfare policy.
+This year, its expansion will continue across the country, as it opens new stores in nearly every state.
+Last year, the global retail giant opened its 500th store in Australia...
+But Aldi Australia is the odd one out in terms of its animal welfare policy.
 Good?
 No. Different?
 Yes, unfortunately.

-Coles and Woolworths – and even Aldi UK – provide extensive information about their animal welfare policies along with specific public commitments to improve animal welfare.
+Coles and Woolworths – and even Aldi UK – provide far more information about their animal welfare policies along with specific public commitments to improve animal welfare.
 This helps to drive the farm industry to improve practices.
-After all, supermarkets have the buying power to transform the lives of millions of farm animals in Australia.
+After all, with most Australians buying their meat from supermarkets, they have the buying power to transform the lives of millions of farm animals in Australia.

 Where does Aldi stand on pigs?